-- 9. Click the Select Backup Disk button and select your USB device from the list. - 10.
+- 8. From the Apple menu, select System Preferences. - 9.
+Open Time Machine. - 10.
+Click the Select Backup Disk button and select your USB drive from the list. - 11.
 Click the Use for Backup button.

 Note: If you do not see the USB partition that you want in the Time Machine disk list, go to Mac finder and click that USB partition.
 It displays in the Time Machine list.